-- 4.7.2.3 Front office administration reviews the application for completeness and may request additional information from the applicant.
-(The contents of the hard copy application must exactly match the contents of the electronic application submitted to ethics@sun.ac.za). - 4.7.2.2.4 HREC administration captures each postgraduate research application into InfoEd. - 4.7.2.2.5 HREC coordinators allocate each postgraduate research application, via InfoEd, to the HREC chairperson, or an HREC member appointed by the chairperson - 4.7.2.2.6 The chairperson, or an HREC member appointed by the chairperson, will review the research application and provide the chairperson with a written report.
-At the discretion of the chairperson, one of the following decisions must be made: - 4.7.2.2.6.1 Approved: The proposed research is approved in its current form, with no changes required. - 4.7.2.2.6.2 Approved with stipulations: The proposed research is approved with minor alterations required.
-The onus is left on the research applicant to meet these stipulations prior to the start of any research related activities.
+4.7.2.3.3 Front office administration reviews the application for completeness and may request additional information from the applicant.
+(The contents of the hard

-- 4.7.2.2.6.3 Modifications required: The proposed research has no major ethical concerns but a number of clarifications or methodological changes are required.
+- copy application must exactly match the contents of the electronic application submitted to ethics@sun.ac.za). - 4.7.2.3.4 HREC administration captures each postgraduate research application into InfoEd. - 4.7.2.3.5 HREC coordinators allocate each postgraduate research application, via InfoEd, to the HREC Chairperson, or an HREC member appointed by the Chairperson - 4.7.2.3.6 The Chairperson, or an HREC member appointed by the Chairperson, will review the research application and provide the Chairperson with a written report.
+At the discretion of the Chairperson, one of the following decisions must be made: - 4.7.2.3.6.1 Approved: The proposed research is approved in its current form, with no changes required. - 4.7.2.3.6.2 Approved with stipulations: The proposed research is approved with minor alterations required.
+The onus is left on the research applicant to meet these stipulations prior to the start of any research related activities. - 4.7.2.3.6.3 Modifications required: The proposed research has no major ethical concerns but a number of clarifications or methodological changes are required.
 The research applicant must resubmit the revised research application.
 The review can be finalised by an expedited review process i.e. without having to serve before the full committee again.
 All requested changes must be made before a final letter of approval will be issued.
-The member delegated to the original review will check that the response/ changes are acceptable. - 4.7.2.2.6.4 Deferral to convened (full) committee: The proposed research has major methodological and/or ethical concerns and is referred for review and discussion at a convened (full) committee meeting. - 4.7.2.2.7 The research application and review outcome are approved, at the discretion of the HREC Chairperson, and ratified at the next available HREC convened (full) meeting.
+The member delegated to the original review will check that the response/ changes are acceptable. - 4.7.2.3.6.4 Deferral: The proposed research has major methodological and/or ethical concerns and must serve again for review and discussion at a convened HREC meeting. - 4.7.2.3.6.5 Rejected: The proposed research may not be resubmitted - 4.7.2.3.7 The research application and review outcome are approved, at the discretion of the HREC Chairperson, and ratified at the next available convened HREC meeting.

-4.7.3 Undergraduate research projects
+4.7.3 Undergraduate, Honours and BTech research

 - 4.7.3.1 Many undergraduate students are required to complete small research projects or educational exercises during the course of their studies.
-Only some of these research projects will require ethical review. - 4.7.3.2 It is the supervisor's responsibility to decide whether or not the project requires formal ethical clearance.
-Supervisors of undergraduate research projects should please note the following: - 4.7.3.2.1 The scope and ethical sensitivity of the research project should be carefully considered and chosen.
-Undergraduate students can be inclined to choose projects which interest them, but which may involve: - Sensitive or ethically challenging issues; and/or - Complexities for which undergraduates are poorly equipped to deal, for example, termination of pregnancy, drug abuse in pregnancy etc. - 4.7.3.2.2 It is the supervisor's responsibility to decide, within the applicable laws and regulations relating to research ethics, whether or not the project requires formal ethical review.
-The following is intended to serve as a guide in this decision-making.
-Supervisors are advised to seek further guidance and confirmation from the HREC Chairperson or a delegated member.
+Only some of these projects will require Undergraduate Research Ethics Committee (UREC) review. - 4.7.3.2 It is the supervisor's responsibility to decide whether or not the project requires UREC review.
+Supervisors of undergraduate projects should please note the following: - 4.7.3.2.1 The scope and ethical sensitivity of the project should be carefully considered and chosen.
+Undergraduate students can be inclined to choose projects which interest them, but which may involve: - Sensitive or ethically challenging issues; and/or - Complexities for which undergraduates are poorly equipped to deal, for example, termination of pregnancy, drug abuse in pregnancy, etc. - 4.7.3.2.2 It is the supervisor's responsibility to decide, within the applicable laws and regulations relating to research ethics, whether or not the project requires UREC review.
+Supervisors are advised to seek further guidance and confirmation from the UREC Chairperson or a delegated member. - 4.7.3.2.3 Undergraduate students are strongly encouraged to conduct only minimal risk research.
+NOTE: Small minimal risk studies also tend to fit better into the timesensitive requirements of the undergraduate academic programmes.